Charu1611/Charu1611/README.md

 ### Hi there 👋

-I am a 2nd year B.Tech student looking forward for opportunities and collabaration in projects related to web and app-
+I am a 2nd year B.Tech student looking forward for opportunities and collabaration in projects related to websites.-

 - 🔭 I’m currently working on websites.
 - 🌱 I’m currently learning Data Structures.